 Classroom teachers, special educators, school psychologists, counselors, therapists, and administrators will all benefit from taking the ITC Course.

 Access to the full course, which includes: Evidence-based instructional strategies, spread across 9 modules and 21 lessons, with professionally produced instructional videos and supplemental resources.
-The price of the ITC Course also includes Professional Develop Units (PDUs).
+There are two pricing options, one for Professional Develop Units (PDUs) and one for Continuing Education Credit (CEU).

 You will be able to work more effectively with students who have sustained a brain injury.
 Practical strategies include tips for how to set up your classroom to decrease distractions, behavior supports, monitoring and assessment, instructional accommodations and more.